nabeelDanish/Urdu-Q-A-System/README.md

 Version 0.2:

-  1. Added More rules for Who and How Many Question type
+  1. Added rules for Who and How Many Question type
   2. improved the sentence score system
   3. using a postfix stemmer to retrieve the root of the word
   4. using Person Dictionary with names and titles to perform NER
   5. *Important*: use the keywords (kitnay/kitni) near the object you wish to retrieve the quantity for:
       Example: Dhamakay mai kitnay afrad halak hoay?

+Version 0.3:

+ 1. Added rules for When and Where question type
+ 2. using date related words for time expressions
+ 3. using locations and city names, along with locational pronouns to identify locations in a sentence
+ 4. tested against some SQUAD dataset articles